liangxueman/CSci5103_GroupProject1/Xueman/README.md

 ## Program Compilation and Execution
 #### Problem 1
+Navigate to the P1 directory
 To compile: make <br/>
 To execute: ./prodcons [bufferSize]

 #### Problem 2
+Navigate to the P2 directory
 To compile: make <br/>
 To execute: ./main [bufferSize]